gllmflndn/gifti/README.md

  The library relies on a number of C-MEX files (`zstream`, `base64`, `xml_parser`).
- Compiled versions for 64 bit MATLAB on Windows, Linux and Mac are provided but they can easily be compiled by yourself otherwise, see Makefile.
+ Compiled versions for 64 bit MATLAB on Windows, Linux and Mac are provided but they can easily be compiled by yourself otherwise, see `@gifti/private/Makefile`.

  TUTORIAL
  --------